Minnesota Child Support Attorney – Call Us Today (952) 851-9500

 - The monthly cost for the children’s medical and dental coverage

 - The amount of childcare cost

 - The percentage of parenting time awarded to each parent

 The calculator seems simple enough, but there are hidden dangers.
 At Villaume & Schiek, P.A., we work to make certain that the child support determination is accurate.
 Why?

 If you are the receiving parent, you should receive everything to which you are entitled.
 If you are the paying parent, you should not pay any more than you are legally obligated to pay.

 When is an Attorney Needed for Child Support?

 A family law attorney is your advocate in any divorce related matter.
-This extends to child custody and child support issues.
+This extends to child custody and child supports issues.
 Having experience on your side is highly recommended in the following situations:

 - To uncover hidden sources of income which would effect the child support calculations

 - For child support enforcement when child support payments are in arrears